FalkorDB/docs/commands/graph.copy.md

 Usage: `GRAPH.COPY <src> <dest>`

-The `GRAPH.COPY` command creates a copy of a graph asynchronously, while the copy is performed the `src` graph is fully accessible.
+The `GRAPH.COPY` command creates a copy of a graph, while the copy is performed the `src` graph is fully accessible.

-Overall memory overhead is proportional to the `src` graph size.

 Example:
 ```